biosustain/gnomic/docs/index.rst

 Gnomic is a human-- and computer--readable representation of microbial genotypes and phenotypes.
 The ``gnomic`` Python package contains a parser for the Gnomic grammar able to interpret changes over multiple generations.

 The first formal guidelines for microbial genetic nomenclature were drawn up in the 1960s.
-They are often too ambiguous to be useful for modern computer-assisted genome engineering.
+These traditional nomenclatures are too ambiguous to be useful for modern computer-assisted genome engineering.
 The Gnomic grammar is an improvement over existing nomenclatures designed to be clear, unambiguous and computer–readable and describe genotypes at various levels of detail.